 Warrnambool provides a great chance at landing that bluefin tuna of a lifetime and has the added bonus of being a good deal closer to Melbourne than other locations further west.

 The town’s history is rich with fishing, in particular whaling, and recreational fishers are welcomed with plenty of boat-friendly accommodation.
-The port itself has a sheltered breakwater and the main boat ramp at Lady Bay will welcome improvements in early 2022.
+The port itself has a sheltered breakwater and the main boat ramp at Lady Bay will welcome improvements in 2022.

 The deep and fertile waters of the continental shelf remains accessible to fishers using Warrnambool with a run of 55 -60-kilometers on average required to reach the drop.
 This zone is the most reliable early season tuna location and by far the best place to find albacore as they rarely come much shallower.
 The good news is that frequently you do not need to go anywhere near that deep, with May, June and July, being reliable months to find schools of bluefin tuna much closer in, generally from the 40m line and deeper.
 If you’re heading out from Warrnambool, the 40-70m line is frequently as far as you need to go and pushing along the coast towards Port Campbell should see you come across bluefin.